Choosing Fireworks: Guy Fawkes Displays

 - Keep a nice mix of ground based effects (fountains), medium level effects (cakes and candles) and high effects (rockets).

-- Have a nice finale and pair up some bigger fireworks for added impact.
+- Have a nice finale and pair up some bigger fireworks for added impact or use dump cakes or large compound cakes.

 - A combined Halloween and Guy Fawkes party creates a great atmosphere with both fancy dress and fireworks too!

-- Larger cakes or compound cakes can provide a hassle-free way of making saturated, near professional effects by lighting one fuse, ideal for less experienced firers, or if you don’t have time to set a full display up.
+- Larger cakes or compound cakes can provide a hassle-free way of making saturated, near professional effects by lighting one fuse, ideal for less experienced firers, or if you don’t have the time or inclination to set a full display up.

 Unlike most organised displays which tend to be around 5-10 minutes, many Guy Fawkes displays, particularly in the back garden, are a lot more variable.
 This is because of the informal nature of family Bonfire Night events.
 Some of you will enjoy the fun of taking out one firework at a time and making a night of it.